gigapipehq/gigapipe-python-client/README.md

 ```

 - Resume Cluster
 > Resuming the cluster involves getting it back to normal by restarting its machine.
-As of that moment, the organization is fully charged yet again.
+As of that moment, the organization is fully charged yet again (disks and machines).
 ```python
 gigapipe.clusters.resume_cluster(cluster_slug="cluster-test")